Globular Clusters NGC 6522 & NGC 6528

 These two globular clusters were discovered by William Herschel on 24 June 1784.
 For I 49 (NGC 6522) he noted: «Bright, pretty large, brighter in the middle, resolvable.» For II 200 (NGC 6528) he noted: «Faint, pretty small, resolvable, unequally bright.» [463] John Herschel observed these clusters on 3 August 1834 from South Africa and recorded them as h 3720 (NGC 6522) and h 3723 (NGC 6528).
 He identified them as globular clusters and noted: «Both this and I 49 occur on a ground so astonishingly rich and stippled over with stars 17 m individually discernible, as hardly to admit a pin's point between the stars, and this fills more than the whole field or many fields.» [11]

-In 1927 Edward.
-E. Barnard found on photographs he made several irregular dark clouds near clusters NGC 6522 and NGC 6528 and listed them as B 295 and B 298.
+Edward.
+E. Barnard found on photographs he made several irregular dark clouds near clusters NGC 6522 and NGC 6528.
+After his death in 1923 these were listed as B 295 and B 298 in the «Photographic Atlas of Selected Regions of the Milky Way», published 1927.
 [609]

 Physical Properties